poseidonyash/Axiom/README.md

 ## 🎯 What is Axiom?

 Axiom is a **Proof of Intelligence** engine that transforms prediction market trading from guesswork into mathematical precision.
 It combines real-time market data, portfolio optimization, and blockchain verification to help traders find and prove their edge.
+There are 2-sides to this project, the calculator that calculates your edge and optimal betting size and mint that prediction.
+The social platform allows you to view different users predictions and fractionally own their minted NFTs.

 ### The Problem